Is your kettle not turning off?

-We’ll start with one of the easiest things you can do to solve your kettle’s boiling problem.
-That is, to make sure that you have closed the lid properly.
-If it isn’t closed, the kettle will continue boiling.
-This is because it will take longer for the water to reach boiling point.
+You see, if the lid is not closed tightly, it will take longer for the water to reach the boiling point.
 If the thermostat inside the kettle struggles to reach boiling, it will not trigger the automatic shut-off feature.

 To solve the problem, make sure that you have closed the lid properly.
 Click it shut when boiling the kettle.

 If your kettle keeps boiling and won’t switch off, ensure you don’t overfill it.